FCap5/ReadMe_Generator/Develop/utils/README.md

 ## Installation
-sdfa
+Install

 ## Usage
-asgd
+use

 ## License
-adsf
+license

 ## Contributors
-asdg
+Ffej Caplan

 ## Tests
-asdf
+test

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at asd asdg
+If you have any questions about the repo, open an issue or contact me directly at email pic